joshuatrobertson/Group1Project/Report/05-Evaluation/README.md

   ```

 ## Functional Testing
 For the functional testing, we created two tests; the first aimed towards testing the functionality of the essential components of the website, those needed for the game to work; and the second geared towards any other less critical components of the website.
-The tests can be seen below.
+The tests can be found below.

 1. [Critical components test](functional-test-1 "The first functional test")
 2. [Other components test](functional-test-2 "The second functional test")